hphelion/documentation/commercial/GA1/commerical.services-swift-diagnosis-disk-health-hpssacli.md

 		   Battery/Capacitor Status: OK

-2.Generate the diagnostic report of the particular slot
+2. Generate the diagnostic report of the particular slot

 		./hpssacli ctrl slot=(slot number) diag file=<filename.zip>
-Or

-Generate the report of all the slots
+	Or generate the report of all the slots

 		./hpssacli ctrl all diag file=<filename.zip>

-The file will be in location you mentioned.
+The file will be stored in the reported location.

-3.Copy the generated file to the desired location.
+3. Copy the generated file to the desired location.

-4.Extract the file
+4. Extract the file

-Or

-**To generate diagnostic report using ssh from Seed**
+**Using ssh from Seed:**

 <!---
 1. Log in to the server